AlparslanErol/Web_Scraping_Assignments/README.md

 > **Deadline:** 21.03.2021 - 23:59

 ### Folder ``05``
-In this folder, you can find the third assignment of the course which is ``Exercises in scraping multiple static pages`` and my solutions.\
+In this folder, you can find the fourth assignment of the course which is ``Exercises in scraping multiple static pages`` and my solutions.\
 There are 1 main exercises in this assignment with 4 sub points,
 1.  **Musicians**\